akarshzingade/face_detection_recognition_dlib_opencv/README.md

-# face_detection_recognition_dlib_opencv
+# Can a Neural Network spot Tyler Durden?
+Using Dlib and OpenCV for Face Detection and Recognition

-This repository is in support of the this blog.
+This repository is in support of the this [blog](https://medium.com/@akarshzingade/can-a-neural-network-spot-tyler-durden-using-dlib-and-opencv-for-face-detection-and-recognition-fd16f744be3e).
 It contains code for Face Detection and Face Recognition using OpenCV and Dlib libraries.

 ## Face Detection
 Face Detection can be done using OpenCV's dnn module, OpenCV's Cascade Classifier and Dlib's "get_frontal_face_detector" method.